AubLambert/FraudDetection/README.md

-# ⚠️⚠️Credit Card Fraud Detection⚠️⚠️
+# Credit Card Fraud Detection

 ## Introduction
 This project aims to detect fraudulent credit card transactions in a highly imbalanced dataset.